danilowoz/react-content-loader/README.md

   your customs loadings easily;
 * :ok_hand: **You can use right now:** there are a lot of presets to use the loader, see the [options](#options);
-* :rocket: **Perfomance:** react-content-loader uses pure SVG to work, so it's works without any extra scritp, canvas, image, etc;
+* :rocket: **Perfomance:** react-content-loader uses pure SVG to work, so it's works without any extra scritpt, canvas, etc;

 ## Usage